xbill82/luca-marchesini.com/README.md

 Instead, I've been studying the optimization strategies and the [critial rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) and we'll see below that using an MVC framework is a blocking point for page speed ranking and content delivery performance.

 ### Twitter Bootstrap and the Responsive Design
+On the other hand, for this website I wanted neat colors, whitespace, clear buttons with clear states, responsive classes, rock-solid UI elements, and all this with as less effort as possible.
+I think interface design should be "invisible", which means that I don't need custom UI items to define my corporate identity.
+Custom UI items are expensive and difficult to mantain.
+IMHO, UI should just *work*.
+On desktop, tablet and mobile.
+The choice was between Foundation and Bootstrap, and the latter seemed fine to me, because of the big community built aroind it.
+A lot of people are discussing Bootstrap on StackOverflow and this is reassuring me, mostly because I knew I had to tweak things to get everything properly optimized and squeezed, as we will see below.

 ### The Workflow